nazmulishan/portfolio/README.md

 ## About me

 Master's graduate in Management Accounting from the University of Southern Denmark (SDU), based in Copenhagen.
-Looking for Junior Financial Analyst, Reporting Analyst, Junior Auditor, or Business Analyst roles in Denmark.

 - LinkedIn: [linkedin.com/in/nazmul-islam-ishan-b707b8171](https://www.linkedin.com/in/nazmul-islam-ishan-b707b8171)
 - Email: nazmulislamishan7@gmail.com